m3g/ComplexMixtures.jl/docs/src/selection.md

 ```
 The main advantage here is that all the file types that VMD supports are
 supported.
 But VMD needs to be installed and is run in background, and
-it takes a few seconds.
+it takes a few seconds to be excuted.

 The `VMDSelect` function also accepts an optional keyword parameter `srcload`,
-which can be used to load custom scripts within `vmd` before running setting
+which can be used to load custom scripts within `vmd` before setting
 the selection.
 This allows the definition of `tcl` scripts with custom selection
 macros, for instance.
 The usage would be:
 ```julia